What is the Land Guardians Network?

 The role of Ecofluency in land communication

-Nature communication predates all other forms of language, and has been practiced by indigenous peoples worldwide for millennia.
+Nature communication predates all other forms of languages.
+It has been, and still is, practiced by indigenous peoples worldwide for millennia.
 It rests on the principle that clear communication with any aspect of Nature is both possible and fundamental to finding harmony in all relationships, and to engender trust and facilitate healing and transformation.
+This is because we are Nature, and so we are in relationship with the rest of Nature all the time, which includes the materials with which houses have been built, the ecosystems surrounding the buildings, the air, water, microbes and everything else on our beloved Earth.

 Ecofluency is the science, art and magic of communicating with Nature, using an expanded spectrum of sensory awareness.
 This modern version of Nature communication through Ecofluency invites us to acknowledge the bi-directionality of our participation with the rest of Nature, as well as equips people with the skills to cultivate reciprocity and co-create practical solutions with the more-than-human world.